 Diversity hiring tactics only go so far.
 Once employers have added more diversity to their teams, it’s important that those hires have the same access to the same resources as their counterparts who have always had such access.
 You need to build an equitable playing field that supports these folks once they’re ensconced in your company.

 Equitable workplaces understand that not every individual enters with equal status, but provides equal access and fairness to everyone once they arrive.
-It is the role of the employer to provide the aide necessary for every employee to be able to do their best work through various forms of support.
+It is the role of the employer to provide the aid necessary for every employee to be able to do their best work through various forms of support.

 3. Train Your Employees

-As the department generally tasked with diversity and inclusion efforts, it’s your job to ensure employees get the training they need to make your people an even closer representation of the audience your organization serves.
+As the department typically tasked with diversity and inclusion efforts, it’s your job to ensure employees get the training they need to make your people an even closer representation of the audience your organization serves.
 Ideas to train your employees?
 Try engaging a speaker or trainer who specializes in this area.
 Select a curriculum to get everyone on the same page.
 Or run a series of workshops or roundtables to create safe places to ask about these topics.
 After all, it’s your job to help everyone feel welcome at your company.How do you make a meaningful #DEI program for your organization? @ClearCompany explains the difference between #diversity and #inclusion and how the two work together for a more equitable workplace.

 4. Expand Your Talent Pool